swlkr/roda-starter/README.md

 }
 ```

-And that should be it, the Procfile should get picked up by dokku and it also gives you a handy pry console with `dokku run console`!
+And that should be it, the Procfile should get picked up by dokku and it also gives you a handy pry console with `dokku run console`

-Now go make something people want!